YES!! We are still offering this online incursion to childcare centres, schools, libraries, corporates and non-profits.

 The workshop will include:

-- A short puppet show to show how the sock puppets look when performed
+- A short puppet show to demonstrate how the sock puppets look when performed, and how our larger Muppet-style puppets look when performed.

 - A hands-on puppeteer workshop.